 Superb efficiency and recovery of material resources

-This is how efficient the technology of the Copenhill (ARC’s Amager Bakke) plant is – 400,000 tons of waste a year result in:
+The technological effeciency of Copenhill (ARC’s Amager Bakke) waste to energy plant is – 400,000 tons of waste a year resulting in:

 - 99% energy efficiency.